cube3power/atsd/sql/scheduled-sql-store.md

 Each row in the result set is converted into one or multiple derived series based on column names and data types.

-After entity, datetime, and tag columns are mapped based on names, the remaining numeric columns are classified as metric name columns.
+`entity`, `datetime`, and `tag` columns are mapped based on names.

+The remaining numeric columns are classified as metric name columns.

 ```sql
 SELECT datetime,